 Cape Tulip Care

 Homeria should be grown in full sun in well-drained soil.
-Install corms 1 to 2 inches deep in fall or spring.
+Install corms 1 to 2 inches (2.5-5 cm.) deep in fall or spring.
 A good bulb food can be incorporated into the holes.
 The foliage will die back in fall and can be cut after it yellows.
 Corms in cool northern or temperate climates will need lifting for winter.
 Store them in a dry cool location until spring and then replant the corms.
 The plants have no significant pest or disease issues, although the leaves can get rust fungus.
 Divide the clumps every two to three years and weed out any corms that are becoming invasive.

 Controlling Homeria Cape Tulips

 Most of us will just enjoy the season long display of blooms, but in agricultural and farming communities, control of the plant is essential to prevent animal death.
 In such areas, it is best to clean all machinery and foot gear after going out in the field to prevent spreading the plants.
 Tilling can be effective over time.
 Hand pulling is possible but time consuming in large properties.
 It may be best to use an herbicide labeled for the control of corm bearing plants.
 Unless you live in an area where animals or children might snack on the plant, it is best to just view these poisonous plants as eye candy and be vigilant about young and furry visitors.

 Gardening tips, videos, info and more delivered right to your inbox!